SelHel/OpenclassroomsProject2/README.md

 source <your-virtual-env-name>/bin/activate (on Mac/Linux)
 ```

-You now need to install all the libraries necessary for this program to work properly, for this you can run the following command :
+You now need to install all the libraries necessary for this program to work properly, for this run the following command :
 ```
 pip install -r requirements.txt
 ```